 Authentic Chinese or simply created for Western tourists?
-Makes no difference, because this Cashew Nut Chicken recipe is delicious either way.
+Makes no difference, because this chicken with cashew nuts recipe is delicious either way.
 A must try!

 China is starting to grow on me.
 Yesterday I actually chuckled to myself as I saw a little girl pull up her pants after peeing in the middle of the sidewalk on a city street.